Suzy Q Cake

 - Make this cake in a 9×13 baking pan and spread the fluffy filling over the top

 There you go, lots of ideas to adapt this recipe.
-However, you slice it, be sure to serve this vegan Suzy Q cake with my Vegan Hot Cocoa.
-It’s SO good!
+However you slice it, be sure to serve this vegan Suzy Q cake with my Vegan Hot Cocoa.
+It’s so good!

-Vegan Suzy Q Cake
+Wacky Suzy Q Cake

 Ingredients